andreamazz/AMBubbleTableView/README.md

 AMBubbleTableViewController
 ==================

-Simple implementation of a UITableView styled as with chat bubbles.
+Simple implementation of a UITableView styled as chat bubbles.
 It's strongly based on Jesse Squires'  [MessagesTableViewController](https://github.com/jessesquires/MessagesTableViewController), since I needed to deeply customize the view, I decided to spawn a new library.

 Screenshot
 --------------------